tbenavi1/Kraken-SBT/README.md

 ```bash
 python Kraken-SBT 0 query 385025
 ```
-To query the tree for a file containing a set of kmers, run:
+To query the tree for a jellyfish dumps file containing a set of kmers, run:
 ```bash
 python Kraken_SBT 0 query queryfilename
 ```